UAE Weather: Red, Yellow Alerts Issued Due To Thick Fog Speed Limit Reduced On Some Roads

 The weather today is expected to be fair in general and partly cloudy at times, as per a forecast by the National Centre of Meteorology.

-The NCM has also issued red and yellow alerts in parts of the country due to thick fog.
-Residents have been warned of reduced visibility until 10am today.
+Residents woke up to thick fog in most parts of the UAE as the NCM issued red and yellow alerts.
+Motorists have been warned of reduced visibility until 10am today.

-In a video shared by Storm Centre, thick fog is seen on Al Dhafra Road during the early hours of the morning.
+The Abu Dhabi Police has reduced speed limit on some roads in the emirate.
+Taking to X, the authority announced the activation of reduced speed limit system to 80km/hr on Abu Dhabi - Al Ain road (Zayed Military City - Sweihan), (Al Khtam - Rimah), Al Ain (Rumah - Al Khazna) road and Sheikh Tahnoun bin Mohammed Road (Masaken - Al-Faqaa).

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Lowest temperature is expected to drop to 7oC in mountainous parts of the country, with the highest reaching 30oC in internal areas.
+Lowest temperature is expected to drop to 8oC in mountainous parts of the country, with the highest reaching 30oC in internal areas.

 ALSO READ: